-In this class, you will focus on the art and design of the things we wear, and the exciting process of working from ideas to finished pieces.
+In this class, you will focus on the art and design of things we wear, and the exciting process of working from ideation to creating a polished, finished piece.

-You’ll explore inspirations, history, design, materials and digital technologies.
-You will learn to design and make jewelry and accessories in metal and plastics, and explore a wide range of processes, including computer-aided design (CAD) and 3D printing.
+You’ll explore your own inspirations, the history of accessories and wearable art, new materials and digital technologies.
+You will learn to design and make jewelry and other accessories in metal and plastics, and explore a wide range of processes, including computer aided design (CAD) and 3D printing.

 Matthew Hollern is Professor in Jewelry + Metals at CIA where he has taught for over 25 years.
 He holds a BS degree in Art and French from the University of Wisconsin-Madison, and an MFA in Jewelry and Metals from Tyler School of Art, Temple University.
 His work has been exhibited throughout the United States and Europe, and is included in public and private collections including the Smithsonian American Art Museum, Design Museo Helsinki, the Vatican Archives, the Ohio Crafts Museum, and others.